jacquesmatcgithub/myMovies/design_documents/time_log.md

 04/15/2018 | 4.0 | Watched the week 13 videos and did the exercise.
 04/15/2018 | 3.5 | Worked on my indie project.
 04/16/2018 | 3.0 | Worked on my indie project.
 Finally got the one-to-many issue fixed between my movie and viewinghabit tables.
+04/19/2018 | 4.0 | Added the movie select grid, adding multiple movies to the user's catalog, and cleaning up the user database.